 ● This, the first of his miraculous signs, Jesus performed at Cana in Galilee.
 He thus revealed his glory, and his disciples put their faith in him.
 (John 2:11)

-There are 18 years of Jesus’ earthly life, which we know nothing about in the Scriptures—from when he was age 12 to 30.
-One source about those eighteen silent years claims to have the details, but is falsified by the fact that this miracle at Cana was Jesus’ first miracle.
-The details about Jesus’ eighteen silent years claims Jesus performed miracles before this one—his first miracle, which is impossible!
+There are 18 years of Jesus' earthly life, which we know nothing about in the Scriptures—from when he was age 12 at the temple (Luke 2:42-51) to age 30.
+One source about those eighteen silent years claims to have the details, but is falsified by the fact that this miracle at Cana was Jesus' first miracle.
+The details about Jesus' eighteen silent years claims Jesus performed miracles before this one—his first miracle, which is impossible.
+Also, the answer to Why did Jesus turn water into wine is: to reveal his glory (v.
+11).

 ● Christians are allowed to go to a wedding.